lojaineamr/fullstackAthletePerformanceInsights/README.md

   cd frontend
   npm install
   npm start
+it will say:
-it will say that there is something running on the same port click the button y it will work in the other terminal run: cd backend npm install
+  Something is already running on port 3000.
+  Would you like to run the app on another port instead? » (Y/n) click the button y it will work in the other terminal run: cd backend npm install